Thunderbird - general instructions (Windows)

 Mozilla Thunderbird is an open-code, free e-mail program.
 The newest English version of Thunderbird can be downloaded free of charge on the Mozilla project website, and the Finnish version on the Mozilla Europe website.

 - After the program starts, a view opens with the mail folders one below another in the left.
-The university's mail is found under the name you have given to the account (see Defining e-mail settings).
 Local Folders refers to the mail folders on your own computer, stored ONLY locally to said computer.

 - By clicking the Inbox section under the mail account, a connection to the e-mail server is initialised.

 - The mail server requires identification when logging in to the program and when sending a message for the first time.
 You can allow Thunderbird to remember your password by ticking the section Use Password Manager to remember this password and you will not have to enter your password at all.
 This feature should not be used if another person uses the same computer or e-mail program.